strongloop/strongloop.com2/_posts/2019-04-30-building-online-game-with-loopback-4-pt1.md

 ![relations](/blog-assets/2019/05/my-first-api-p1-models.png)

-We will only cover `character` model in this episode.
+In this first part of the series, we will cover `character` model.

 You can check my code [here](https://github.com/gobackhuoxing/first-web-game-lb4/tree/part1) for this episode.